Rumpunzel/rpg-thingy/characters/talents-&-feats/fight.md

 ### Riposte

 You may defend with weapons without penalty.

-When successfully defending with Fight and Intuition, you may inflict an [Injury](../../playing-the-game/injury-&-misfortune#injury) instead of a [Misfortune](../../playing-the-game/injury-&-misfortune#misfortune).
+Additionally, when successfully defending with a weapon, you may inflict an [Injury](../../playing-the-game/injury-&-misfortune#injury) instead of a [Misfortune](../../playing-the-game/injury-&-misfortune#misfortune).

 ### Saboteur